sal55/langs/README.md

 I develop a number of small-scale language-related projects on my PC.

 This github site is used for associated resources such as docs, charts, source backups, benchmark results, the odd binary.
-It been used also for random stuff related to posts made to my Reddit account, but that has now stopped.
+It had been used also for random stuff related to posts made to my Reddit account, but that has now stopped.

 ### Current Set of Languages
 ````
 M          Lower level systems language
 Q          Dynamic scripting language
-AA         x64 assembly using my syntax
+AA         x64-subset assembler using my syntax
 PCL7       Stack-based IL used by v7 compilers (this can be a complete standalone language)
 PCL8       3AC-based IL used by experimental v8 compiler (an internal language that can only be dumped to textual form).
 C-subset   The partly non-standard subset of C used by the BCC project.
 The subset is also the output of the MC projects.